 City of Brass felt very repetitive, which is surprising for a game with procedurally generating levels.
 I found myself doing the same things every run: collect gold, kill bad guys, avoid traps and eventually die.
 Starting your run at night makes things even more difficult and frustrating.
 Enemies and traps are harder to see and while they looked beautiful, I was always longing for daylight.
 Long story short, I rarely felt like being thorough was time well spent in City of Brass.

 City of Brass has 16 achievements for 1000 gamerscore.
 Eight of them are tied to unlocking specific burdens, three are tied to using portals, one for dying and a few for completing the game a specific way.
 Most gamers will find Glutton for Punishment to be the most difficult achievement, as it requires you to beat the game with all burdens turned on, blessings turned off and no use of portals.

 I can’t help but feel disappointed in City of Brass.
 When I was offered this review from the wonderful folks at StridePR, I thought I was getting a game in the same vein as Immortal Redneck.
-City of Brass lacks the speed, variety and fun that makes Immortal Redneck so enjoyable.
-I can appreciate the beautiful visuals and Mixer integration for streamers, though.
-I’ve seen a variety of opinions on the game vary from mediocre to addictive, so my advice is to do your homework before purchasing.
+City of Brass lacks the speed, variety and fun that makes that game so enjoyable.
+The graphics are in fact beautiful and the Mixer integration is a positive as well.
+I’ve seen a variety of opinions on the game from mediocre to addictive, so my advice is to do your homework before purchasing.
 If rogue-like games are your thing or you’re a streamer on Mixer, then City of Brass might be worth buying.
 Sadly for this reviewer, City of Brass feels more like fool’s gold.